Karsonya Wise Whitehead

-Today With Dr. Kaye

-In 2020, the radio show received Chesapeake Associated Press Award for Outstanding Editorial or Commentary and in 2019, it received the Cheapeake Associated Press Award for Outstanding Talk Show and the second place Award for Outstanding Editorial or Commentary.
-Whitehead is also an Opinion Editorial columnist for the Baltimore Afro-American.

 Biography

 Whitehead received her B.A. from Lincoln University; her M.A. in International Peace Studies from the University of Notre Dame; her graduate degree in Advanced Documentary and Narrative Filmmaking from the New York Film Academy; and her Ph.D. in Language, Literacy, and Culture from the University of Maryland, Baltimore County.
 She is a member of Delta Sigma Theta sorority.

 Whitehead was a middle school teacher in Baltimore City.
 She was also a documentary filmmaker with Metro TV, a PBS-affiliate and a senior producer for Music Television Networks (MTV).
 In 2001, she directed and produced The Twin Towers: A History which was nominated for a New York Emmy Award, her third nomination.

-Whitehead serves as the National Secretary for the Association for the Study of African American Life and History (ASALH) and the National Secretary for the National Women's Studies Association (NWSA).
+Whitehead had served as the National Secretary for the Association for the Study of African American Life and History (ASALH), the National Secretary and as the National President (2020-2023) for the National Women's Studies Association (NWSA).

-Whitehead is the president of the National Women's Studies Association (NWSA), 2020–2023.